Updated April 2026

 Wedding Insurance FAQs

-What does wedding insurance cover in New Zealand?
+What does wedding insurance cover in Australia?

 Does wedding insurance cover COVID or pandemics?